mcdejonge/rs-l/README.md

 # rs-l

-Sequencing tools for [rs - the Racket Sequencer](https://github.com/mcdejonge/rs) (also available as a Racket package: `raco pkg install rs`).
+Sequencing tools for [rs - the Racket Sequencer](https://github.com/mcdejonge/rs) (also available as a Racket package: `raco pkg install rs-l`).

 See scribble documentation for information of the tools provided.